 10. Focus on the Customer Experience

-Within the travel and tourism industry, it is important to try to keep in mind that most customers are not really paying for products or services; they are paying for experiences.
+Within tourism management, it is important to try to keep in mind that most customers are not really paying for products or services; they are paying for experiences.
 With this in mind, some of the most useful tourism marketing tips stress the importance of competing based on the customer experience you can provide.
 Hotels might do this by offering smart room controls, while airlines might compete based on meals and entertainment.
 The trick is to promote the superior experience you offer and allow customers to share their experience with others.

 In the article “8 Ways to Improve Customer Experience in the Travel Industry” you will find out about eight of the most effective ways for those in the tourism industry to improve the experience for customers.